ahouston/Velocloud-API-PHP/VelocloudAPI/docs/Api/AllApi.md

 [[Back to top]](#) [[Back to API list]](../../README.md#documentation-for-api-endpoints) [[Back to Model list]](../../README.md#documentation-for-models) [[Back to README]](../../README.md)

 # **disasterRecoveryPrepareForStandby**
-> object disasterRecoveryPrepareForStandby($body)
+> \Swagger\Client\Model\DisasterRecoveryPrepareForStandbyResult disasterRecoveryPrepareForStandby($body)

 Prepare current VCO to be configured as a standby system

 Transition current VCO to quiesced state, ready to be configured as a standby system.
 No input parameters are required.
 After this call, VCO will be restarted in standby mode; caller should subsequently poll getReplicationStatus until drState is STANDBY_CANDIDATE.
 This is the first step to configuring VCO Disaster Recovery.
+Privileges required:  `CREATE` `REPLICATION`

 ### Example
 ```php